-Advance your technology to one of Silicon Valley’s top data center markets with 50+ MWs of Prime capacity.
+Prime’s Santa Clara data centers provide an excellent opportunity to advance your technology to one of North America’s top data center markets with 50+ MWs of capacity and excellent connectivity options.

 The Santa Clara data center market is a key part of the Silicon Valley region, the third-fastest growing in the US since 2015.
 Home to some of the largest tech companies in the world, NoCal boasts large, interconnection ecosystems that route data to and from the US and APAC.